May 24, 2022 – Comprehensive update.

-May 24, 2022 – Comprehensive update.

 - Negative result for COVID-19 or SARS-CoV-2

 Within 48hrs of the expected time of arrival aboard the vessel (determined by the local time zone of the vessel), students (and parents if a student is under eighteen) must complete and submit our Pre-Trip Precautionary Self Certification Health Form within their student portal.
-This form documents that over the preceding 10-day period:
+This form:

-- Confirms that the student has been following the expectations of the Pre-Trip Precautionary Period by following the expectations outlined above.
+- Confirms that the student has been following the expectations of the Pre-Trip Precautionary Period outlined above.

 Our pre-trip risk mitigation strategies culminate on travel day and during the onboarding process.

 1. Mitigating risk during travel

 We strongly recommend students take maximum personal health precautions while traveling to the vessel.
 This includes wearing a quality N95 face mask throughout the airport, aircraft, or any ground transportation.

 2. Destination country arrival protocols